jsspencer/testcode/docs/testcode.py.rst

 Run a set of actions on a set of tests.

 Requires two configuration files, :ref:`jobconfig` and :ref:`userconfig`.
-See testcode2 documentation for further details.
+See testcode documentation for further details.

-testcode.py provides a command-line interface to testcode2, a simple framework for comparing output from (principally numeric) programs to previous output to reveal regression errors or miscompilation.
+testcode.py provides a command-line interface to testcode, a simple framework for comparing output from (principally numeric) programs to previous output to reveal regression errors or miscompilation.